 - Specialization: Law of Transportation, Forwarding and Logistics (2.5 CP)

 As a core element of Jacobs University’s employability approach students are required to engage in a mandatory internship.
 Gaining practical experience is especially important for the IEM program, therefore students will complete a 4-month program-specific internship (30 CP) in the 5th semester of study.
 This curricular component gives students the opportunity to gain first-hand experience in a professional environment, apply their knowledge and understanding to a professional context, reflect on the relevance of their major in employment and society, reflect on their own role in employment and society, and find professional orientation.
 The internship can also establish a contact for the Bachelor’s thesis project or further employment after graduation.
 The module is completed by career advising and several career skills workshops throughout all six semesters that prepare students for the transition from student life to working life as well as for their future career.
-As an alternative to the full-time internship, students interested in setting up their own company can apply for a startup option to focus on the development of their business plan.
+As an alternative to the full-time internship, students interested in setting up their own company can apply for a startup option to focus on the development of their business plan and gain15 CP to reduce the full-time internship to 8 weeks (15 CP).

 The Jacobs Track, an important feature of Jacobs University’s educational concept, runs parallel to the disciplinary modules across all study years and is an integral part of the study program.
 It reﬂects a university-wide commitment to an in-depth training in scientific methods, fosters an interdisciplinary approach, raises awareness of global challenges and societal responsibility, enhances employability, and equips students with extra skills desirable in the general ﬁeld of study.
 Additionally, it integrates (German) language and culture modules.